Website Speed Optimization with Shopify Plus

 Hoonigan partnered with Guidance on an ecommerce migration strategy to enhance its shoppers' experience and increase cross-sell opportunities.
 Before joining forces with the Guidance team, Hoonigan was already using Shopify to run its site.
 Their Shopify site had been sufficient to a certain point but as they continued to grow, they were at risk of having to sacrifice store speed or the video content that is central to the brand.

-By upgrading to Shopify Plus, Guidance was able to create an aggressive, unconventional solution that played to Hoonigan's strengths and core values.
-Further, Guidance explored using a customized Shopify theme, utilizing a third-party Shopify app for a page build or even Shopify's native coding language Liquid.
+By upgrading to Shopify Plus, Guidance created an aggressive, unconventional solution that played to Hoonigan's strengths and core values.
+Further, Guidance explored using a customized Shopify site optimization theme, utilizing a third-party Shopify app for a page build or even Shopify's native coding language Liquid.
 In the end, we used a custom approach to maximize Shopify's capabilities while allowing for continuous, authentic content management.

 Using a series of closed shortcodes lets Hoonigan manage, organize and deliver content without undermining their Shopify store speed.
 Guidance included a YouTube extension and merged it with a rich-text editor CMS (content management system), fusing it all together with the brand's edgy appeal.

-The updated Hoonigan site now provides visitors with a smooth, efficient and entertaining experience that naturally prompts them to purchase clothing and accessories.
-Plus, Hoonigan can be true to its brand voice and enjoy fast website speed.
+The Hoonigan Shopify optimization now provides visitors with a smooth, efficient and entertaining experience that naturally prompts them to purchase clothing and accessories, leading them to make more sales.
+Now, Hoonigan can be true to its brand voice and enjoy fast website speed.
+After launching the site, Hoonigan saw a 52.17% increase in revenue, a 26.01% increase in their conversion rate, a 35.24% increase in transactions, and a 12.51% increase in average order value.

 Contact Guidance Today